 Inspect the property safely and quickly

-The first priority after any storm is safety.
+The first priority after any hurricane is safety.
 Before approaching the property, look for hazards such as fallen power lines, broken glass, gas leaks, sharp debris, or structural instability.
 If you suspect damage to load-bearing walls, roofing supports, or electrical systems, keep tenants and workers away until the area is cleared by a professional.

 If you're managing a single-family home, don't forget to inspect detached structures such as garages, sheds, fences, and carports.
 These areas often sustain damage that goes unnoticed until it becomes a larger problem.

-As soon as conditions allow, take photos and videos of all visible damage—roof impacts, broken windows, siding cracks, dented gutters, downed tree limbs, and any signs of water intrusion inside the home.
+As soon as conditions allow, take photos and videos of all visible damage: roof impacts, broken windows, siding cracks, dented gutters, downed tree limbs, and any signs of water intrusion inside the home.
 Thorough, early documentation is critical for a smooth insurance claim.

 Contact your insurance company and file a claim